RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Results

 \subsubsection{Entire Merging System}

 The SED fit to the integrated flux supports that the B14-65666 system is a young starburst, regardless of whether including the ALMA data.
-In the case without the ALMA data, the stellar age and the stellar mass are \(t_\text{SF} = 20^{+20}_{-10}\) Myr and \(\log M_{*}/M_{\sun} = 9.6^{+0.3}_{-0.3}\), and then, instant star-formation rate is \(\SFR_0 = M_{*}/t_\text{SF} = 230^{+70}_{-60}\) \Moyr.
+In the case without the ALMA data, the star-formation age and the stellar mass are \(t_\text{SF} = 20^{+20}_{-10}\) Myr and \(\log M_{*}/M_{\sun} = 9.6^{+0.3}_{-0.3}\), and then, instant star-formation rate is \(\SFR_0 = M_{*}/t_\text{SF} = 230^{+70}_{-60}\) \Moyr.
 The ionization parameter is \(\log U = -2.1^{+0.5}_{-0.3}\).
 This young starburst with the high ionization parameter gives rise to strong [\OIII] emission lines that can explain the F444W excess.
 The relatively red stellar continuum even with the young starburst is attributed to the dust attenuation of \(A_{V} = 0.86^{+0.1}_{-0.1}\) mag.
-The old stellar component is constrained to be \(\log M_{*}/M_{\sun} < 9.7\) at the \(2\sigma\) upper limit, which is comparable to the stellar mass formed by the present star-formation.
+The old stellar component is constrained to be \(\log M_{*}/M_{\sun} < 9.7\) at the \(2\sigma\) upper limit, which contributes the estimated continuum at F444W by up to \(10\)\%.
+This upper limit is comparable to the stellar mass formed by the present star-formation.
 Thus, the starburst induced by the major merger formed a stellar mass comparable to or higher than the old stellar mass built before the on-going merger.

 The SED fitting including the dust continua shows higher \Umin\ and \(\gamma\) values than those of nearby galaxies \citep[\(\Umin \lesssim 10\) and \(\gamma \lesssim 0.1\) in][]{Draine.B:2007a}.
 Such high \Umin\ and \(\gamma\) were also obtained for UV-selected galaxies at \(z > 4.5\) \citep{Burgarella.D:2022b}, indicating the necessity of high dust temperature to explain the FIR dust emission in high-redshift galaxies.
 The characteristic dust temperature\footnote{Within the given fitting parameter ranges of \Umin\ and \(\gamma\), the maximum characteristic temperature is \(52.4\) K.}, derived from Equation (33) in \citet{Draine.B:2007a} and Equation (13) in \citet{Draine.B:2014a}, is \(T_\text{d, char} \simeq 18 \langle \mathcal{U} \rangle ^{1/6}\,\text{K} = 48^{+2}_{-3}\) K, which is consistent with the dust temperature obtained from the modified blackbody fitting \citep{Sugahara.Y:2021a}.
 Although including the ALMA data slightly decreases the uncertainties of the best-fit dust attenuation and stellar metallicity, the changes in the best-fit stellar properties are insignificant.